About Open Humans

 Mad is the Executive Director of the Open Humans Foundation and co-founder of Open Humans.
 Mad lives in San Diego, is involved in other open science & data advocacy work, and is a former Shuttleworth Foundation fellow.

-Bastian is Director of Research of the Open Humans Foundation, and facilitates our collaborative work with projects, studies, and the Open Humans community at large.
+Bastian is Director of Research of the Open Humans Foundation, and a long term fellow at the Center for Research and Interdisciplinarity in Paris.
 Bastian has a long history in open science, including his work with openSNP, which he co-founded in 2011.

-Open Humans is a program of the 501(c)(3) nonprofit Open Humans Foundation and has been funded by the Robert Wood Johnson Foundation, Knight Foundation, and Shuttleworth Foundation.
+This project has been funded by grants from the Robert Wood Johnson Foundation, Knight Foundation, and Shuttleworth Foundation.
 Our 2015 launch was written up in Forbes, Newsweek, Scientific American, and more.

 We believe in sharing.
 This website is an open source project, as are as other modules, packages, and code in our technical stack.
 You're welcome to create "issues" in our repository and comment on our code.
 However, please report security issues privately by emailing us at email@example.com.